 The program enables schools to track their water usage using data loggers.
 By monitoring water use, schools can detect and fix leaks, saving water and money.
 The program also provides students with an opportunity to learn about water efficiency in the 'real world' and is supported by the Water: Learn it!
 Live it! curriculum resource.

 There is no cost for the first year of the program.
 This includes the supply and installation of up to two water data loggers and access to the SWEP website.

 Following the completion of the first year, schools will be required to pay a data hosting and access fee of $165 per year (inclusive of GST) for the next two years of the program.

 Schools can also purchase additional data loggers at a reduced rate.

-SWEP is funded by the Department of Sustainability and Environment (DSE) and the Department of Education and Early Childhood Development (DEECD).
+SWEP is funded by the Department of Environment and Primary Industries (DEPI) and the Department of Education and Early Childhood Development (DEECD).

-This phase of SWEP is supported by the Water: Learn it!
-Live it! curriculum: data logging module.
+SWEP includes curriculum resources and is also supported by the Water: Learn it!
+Live it! data logging module.